 My Story

 In the following years, I made increasingly longer and more frequent excursions to the Colorado Plateau and to the Mojave Desert—the places where I have found my greatest inspiration.
-This culminated in me becoming a full-time nomad in 2019.
+This culminated in becoming a full-time nomad in 2019.